About this Install Guide

 sudo systemctl restart vncserver@1.service

-Use port forwarding via SSH to connect
+How do I use port forwarding via SSH to connect to VNC?

 ssh -i <private_key> -L 5901:localhost:5901 ubuntu@<public_ip_address>

-Open the VNC client and enter the following for the VNC server.
+Open the VNC client and enter the following for the VNC server:

 localhost:5901